kinsiv/RiskAssessment_RootCause-Finances/README.md

 ## Actionable & Business Insights:
 *Figures for a 3 year period: 2013, 2014, and 2015.*
 1. Correlation between Trade Volume and Net Cash Flow Operating suggest HOLX may place in the bottom 19% of companies year-over-year.
+The orange marker is the median for both variables, to provide the margin of improvement that could realistically be achieved.

 ![image](https://github.com/kinsiv/RiskAssessment_RootCause_Finances/assets/89998643/3765d0ea-14a7-447e-8c41-8e8dc6c1dfe1)